 Address: 5123 Water Street, Kecksburg, PA

-Just over an hour southeast of Mars, lies the even smaller town of Kecksburg.
+Just over an hour southeast of Mars lies the even smaller town of Kecksburg.
 While Playthings, Etc. and the Flying Saucer in Mars is fun and kitschy, the community of Kecksburg shares a tale full of controversy and possibly a conspiracy.
 Why?
-Because on the night of December 9th, 1965 they claim to have seen a ball of light flash across the sky and crash in the nearby woods.
-Shortly after, U.S. military arrived, cordoned off the crash site and whisked something away giving rise to what some claim was a UFO landing.
+Because on the night of December 9th, 1965, they claim to have seen a ball of light flash across the sky and crash in the nearby woods.
+Shortly after, the U.S. military arrived, cordoned off the crash site, and whisked something away giving rise to what some claim was a UFO landing.
 You can read the tale here, which I admit is fascinating whether you are a proponent of UFO’s and aliens or not.

-Eyewitnesses from that night claim the object resembled a large acorn and today, you can see a replica of the object, complete with weird hieroglyphic-like markings near the Volunteer Fire Department.
-The “Space Acorn” as it is called by Roadside America, was constructed by the TV show Unsolved Mysteries when filming a show about the Kecksburg UFO.
+Eyewitnesses from that night claim the object resembled a large acorn.
+Today, you can see a replica of the object, complete with weird hieroglyphic-like markings near the Volunteer Fire Department.
+The “Space Acorn” as Roadside America calls it, was constructed by the TV show Unsolved Mysteries when filming a show about the Kecksburg UFO.

-When the filming was over, and the crews were ready to depart, they decided to leave the object behind.
-The Space Acorn was bolted to the town’s barn and forgotten until 2005 when the town decided to capitalize on the 40th anniversary of the crash.
-Today, the town hosts an annual UFO and Paranormal Festival and sell UFO-themed souvenirs in their gift shop which you’ll find at the above address.
+When the filming was over and the crews were ready to depart, they decided to leave the object behind.
+The Space Acorn was bolted to the town’s barn and forgotten until 2005, when the town decided to capitalize on the 40th anniversary of the crash.
+Today, the town hosts an annual UFO and Paranormal Festival and sells UFO-themed souvenirs in their gift shop, which you’ll find at the above address.
 Just pull up and ring the bell or call ahead.